 Active Time: These corals snakes are nocturnally active, but on rainy and cloudy days they can also be found, like many coral snakes.

-Description: Medium sized, though large for a coral snake, this snake reaches 140 cm typically, and up to 190 cm have been recorded.
+Description: Medium sized, though large for a coral snake, this snake reaches 140 cm typically, and up to 170 cm have been recorded.
 The body is mostly deep blue with light blue or white stripes along the lower ventral side of the body.
 The head, venter (belly), and tail are usually brilliant red.
 The nose is blunt for foraging the leaf litter where it spends most of its time.
 Dorsal scale count: 13-13-13.

 Defensive Behavior: Always avoiding man and other large threats, they can be very fast as they flip about almost spastically.
 When they are trapped and tailed, they may attempt to flip over on the dorsal side, exposing a brilliant ventral of red, orange, and pinkish color.
 During foraging these snakes are very slow moving.